wp-plugins/hello-dolly-for-your-song/readme.txt

 Stable tag: trunk
 License: GPLv3 or later

 This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg.
-It shows a random text line of any song in the blog as widget and at the admin screen.
+It shows the songtext of any song in your blog.

 == Description ==